metabin/metabin/README.md

 ### Lack of standardized metadata

-BitTorrent is all about file sharing.
-Content-related metadata such as artist's info, posters, trailers usually placed outside of .torrent files, typicaly on dedicated catalog's web-pages.
-This is another reason why BitTorrent-based ecosystem is catalogs-dependend - web-pages provide a user-friendly previews of what users are going to download.
+Content-related metadata such as artist's info, posters, trailers almost never included in .torrent files.
+Such data typicaly considered as unnecessary and placed on dedicated catalog's web-pages.

 ![](/images/lack-of-metadata.png)